Sapphirine/Sapphirine-201212-16Stock-Investment-Strategy-Generation-and-Comparison/README.md

 There are two parts of the code
 The first one is constructed with python, and the second one is constructed with pyspark.

-Download df_all_close_price.csv file from https://drive.google.com/file/d/1qA3x8_9tG6mnF73W6BDENmRmsPbtmAXE/view?usp=sharing
-and put it in "data" folder and "MR raw data" folder.
+Download df_all_close_price.csv file from https://drive.google.com/file/d/1qA3x8_9tG6mnF73W6BDENmRmsPbtmAXE/view?usp=sharing(We have shared it with all people using lionmail) and put it in "data" folder and "MR raw data" folder.

 To run the first part, run ML.py first, it will do the prediction.